Maddoxx88/wallet-payment-network/README.md

 # Wallet Payment Network System

-Welcome to the **Wallet Payment System**!
+Welcome to the **Wallet Payment Network System**!
 This project is our final deliverable for CS631 DMSD designed to simulate a digital wallet experience, complete with features for managing accounts, sending and requesting money, and analyzing transaction data.
 It's a great tool to showcase your skills in database management and programming. 🚀

 ## Features